 Add 1/3 c melted coconut oil and 3 tablespoons of maple syrup to the milk mixture and stir until frothy.
 Pro tip: If you prefer sweeter bread, increase the maple syrup to 4 tablespoons, or substitute 1/4 cup of sugar.
 However, I haven’t tried it with cane sugar.
 I like to naturally sweeten my foods with maple syrup because it’s rich in essential nutrients like manganese and zinc.
 Maple syrup also has a much lower glycemic index than traditional sugar; high GI foods are linked with a number of health problems.
 If you do use sugar, let me know how it goes!

 Once frothy, add the wet mixture to the dry mixture and stir until well combined.
 The batter will be thick and sticky.
-Transfer to an 8×8 inch pan and bake at 350ºF for 30-35 minutes.
+Transfer to an 8×8 inch pan or cast iron skillet and bake at 350ºF for 30-35 minutes.